Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter5.md

 ![](resources/Ch5/36.png)

 So now we have a way to automate scraping of APK files, to continue now we need to do some rudimentary analysis.
 Remember how JADX had a CLI?
 This functionality can help decompile the APKs fairly quickly allowing for additional analysis using REGEX, individual file hashing, and other forensicating things.
-In this situation,I developed a companion script using Python (YAAAAT_apk_ripper) that has embedded the functionalities required for my use case [Yet Another Android Application Tool](https://github.com/s3raph-x00/YAAAAT):
+In this situation,I developed a companion script using Python (YAAAAT_apk_ripper) that has embedded the functionalities required for my use case [(Yet Another Android Application Tool)](https://github.com/s3raph-x00/YAAAAT):

 ![](resources/Ch5/37.png)